syncfusion-content/xamarin-docs/Xamarin/SfBusyIndicator/Getting-Started.md

 ## Add and Configure the SfBusyIndicator

+The following steps help to add a SfBusyIndicator control through code.

-* Adding reference to SfBusyIndicator.
+* Adding namespace for the added assemblies to the Main window.

 {% tabs %}